GSSfearless/NeuralNetwork_matlab/README.md

 # NeuralNetwork_matlab
-This is the home assignment of Neural Network \\
+This is the home assignment of Neural Network, run main.m
-RUN main.m